Wendie Jo Sperber: Advocacy

 In addition to her work on TV and movies, Sperber also was the founder of weSPARK Cancer Support Center, an independent organization formed in 2001 to advance and help support individuals and their families fighting various forms of cancer through free emotional support, information and social events/activities.
 In addition to being the founder, Sperber also served on the board of directors and wrote the quarterly newsletter.
 According to one of the last known interviews with Sperber by Terra Wellington, the weSPARK organization was her key cause and effort in the last year of her life with her stating "The whole idea of weSPARK's programming was that I didn't want people to walk into a room and have a therapist ask how they feel.
 I wanted peer support."

-Personal life
+Personal life and death

+Sperber married producer Richard Velasquez in 1983.
+They divorced in 1994.
+They had two children, Preston and Pearl.

 In 1997, Sperber was diagnosed with breast cancer, which seemed to go into remission following treatment.
 She revealed in April 2002 that the cancer had metastasized throughout her body, and by mid-2004 she had undergone experimental brain radiation therapy.
 She continued to work in television and movies during this period, including episodes of Unhappily Ever After, Home Improvement, Will & Grace, Grounded for Life, and the movies Desperate but Not Serious (1999) and Sorority Boys (2002).

-She died on November 29, 2005, aged 47, in Los Angeles.
+She died from breast cancer on Tuesday, November 29, 2005, aged 47, at her home in Los Angeles, California.